Know Your Food Groups

 1-1/2 ounces hard cheese, such as cheddar, mozzarella, Swiss, or Parmesan

-Third cup shredded cheese
+1/3 cup shredded cheese

-Cup calcium-fortified soy beverage
+1 cup milk or calcium-fortified soy beverage

-Two cups cottage cheese
+2 cups cottage cheese

-Cup pudding made with milk
+1 cup pudding made with milk

 If possible, use oils instead of solid fats, like butter, when cooking.
 Measuring your daily oils can be tricky—knowing what you add while cooking or baking is one thing.
 But, oil is naturally part of some foods.